kthcloud/visualize/README.md

-# 📊 kthcloud/visualize-frontend
+# 📊 kthcloud/visualize

-A frontend for the visualize project that fetches live data from the [visualize-backend](https://github.com/kthcloud/visualize-backend) and displays it as a dashboard.
+A React dashboard for visualizing the project, fetches live data from the [visualize-api](https://github.com/kthcloud/visualize-api) and displays it as a dashboard.